SuzukiRyuichiro/homepage/content/about.md

 #### Where am I from?

 I was born in Tokyo, Japan and grew up there until the age of 10.
-In 2010, my family moved to London and I spent three years living in Wimbledon, where I acquired my English accent.
-After those three years, we relocated to Ljubljana, Slovenia, where I lived for two more years.
-In 2015, I returned to Japan to attend high school in Ehime, a prefecture in western Japan.
+Then, my family moved to London and I spent three years, where I acquired my English accent.
+After that, we relocated to Ljubljana, Slovenia, where I lived for two more years.
+After 5 years of living outside of Japan, I returned to Japan to attend high school in Ehime, a prefecture in western Japan.
 For college, I studied at Akita International University, a liberal arts college located in northern Japan.
-During the summer of 2019, I participated in an exchange program and studied at George Washington University in Washington D.C., USA.
-During the COVID-19 pandemic, I returned to Tokyo and have been in the greater Tokyo area since.
-In the summer of 2022, I moved to Spain, and returned to Tokyo a year later.
+During my sophomore to junior year, I participated in an exchange program and studied at George Washington University in Washington D.C., USA.
+Later, I returned to Tokyo, but thenn later lived in Spain for a year, then returned to Tokyo, and that's where I am.

+In short, I don't know where to call home 🤷

 {{< cl-image src="newyork.jpg" class="rounded center" alt="me in new york" height="600" style="min-width: 50%; height: 400px; object-fit: cover;" >}}